sitebay/docs/articles/guides/tools-reference/basics/using-the-terminal/index.md

 Make the most of the terminal with tab completion, screen sessions for multitasking, and command history for quick recall. bash also supports emacs-like keybindings for efficient text navigation.

-Conclusion: The terminal is a robust tool for managing your Site Bay WordPress hosting.
+Conclusion: The terminal is a robust tool for managing your SiteBay WordPress hosting.
 Start with these basics, and you'll find yourself more confident in handling your hosting environment directly from the command line.
-For more advanced topics and system monitoring, explore Site Bay's comprehensive guides.
+For more advanced topics and system monitoring, explore SiteBay's comprehensive guides.